protontypes/open-sustainable-technology/README.md

 ### Hydro Energy

 - [WecOptTool](https://github.com/SNL-WaterPower/WecOptTool) - Allows users to perform wave energy converter device design optimization studies with constrained optimal control.
-- [CACTUS](https://github.com/SNL-WaterPower/CACTUS) - A turbine performance simulation code, based on a free wake vortex method, to study wind turbines and marine hydrokinetic devices.
+- [CACTUS](https://github.com/sandialabs/CACTUS) - A turbine performance simulation code, based on a free wake vortex method, to study wind turbines and marine hydrokinetic devices.
 - [hydro-power-database](https://github.com/energy-modelling-toolkit/hydro-power-database) - Collects basic information on all the European hydro-power plants.
 - [MHKiT-Python](https://github.com/MHKiT-Software/MHKiT-Python) - Provides the marine renewable energy community tools for data processing, visualization, quality control, resource assessment, and device performance.
 - [hydropowerlib](https://github.com/hydro-python/hydropowerlib) - Designed to calculate feed-in time series of run-of-the-river hydropower plants.
-- [HydroPowerSimulations.jl](https://github.com/NREL-SIIP/HydroPowerSimulations.jl) - Contains extensions on PowerSystems.jl and PowerSimulations.jl to enable enhanced hydropower representations.
+- [HydroPowerSimulations.jl](https://github.com/NREL-Sienna/HydroPowerSimulations.jl) - Contains extensions on PowerSystems.jl and PowerSimulations.jl to enable enhanced hydropower representations.
-- [OpenHPL](https://github.com/simulatino/OpenHPL) - An open source hydropower library that consists of hydropower unit models and is modeled using Modelica.
+- [OpenHPL](https://github.com/OpenSimHub/OpenHPL) - An open source hydropower library that consists of hydropower unit models and is modeled using Modelica.
 - [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim) - Wave Energy Converter Simulator is an open source code for simulating wave energy converters.
 - [BEMRosetta](https://github.com/BEMRosetta/BEMRosetta) - Used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
-- [Capytaine](https://github.com/mancellin/capytaine) - A Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
+- [Capytaine](https://github.com/capytaine/capytaine) - A Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
-- [DOLPHYN](https://github.com/macroenergy/DOLPHYN) - Evaluates investments and operations across the bulk supply chain for electricity and Hydrogen including production, storage, transmission, conditioning, and end-use consumption.
+- [DOLPHYN](https://github.com/macroenergy/Dolphyn.jl) - Evaluates investments and operations across the bulk supply chain for electricity and Hydrogen including production, storage, transmission, conditioning, and end-use consumption.

 ### Geothermal Energy

 - [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open source toolbox for the evaluation of thermal response factors of geothermal borehole fields.
 - [GHEtool](https://github.com/wouterpeere/GHEtool) - GHEtool is an open source Python package that contains all the functionalities needed to deal with borefield design.
-- [multiphysics](https://github.com/charxie/multiphysics) - Interactive (Heat Transfer) Simulations for Everyone.
 - [OpenGeoSys 6](https://gitlab.opengeosys.org/ogs/ogs) - A scientific open source project for the development of numerical methods for the simulation of thermo-hydro-mechanical-chemical processes in porous and fractured media.
 - [FEHM](https://github.com/lanl/FEHM) - Has proved to be a valuable asset on a variety of projects of national interest including Environmental Remediation of the Nevada Test Site, the LANL Groundwater Protection Program, geologic CO2 sequestration, Enhanced Geothermal Energy programs, Oil and Gas production, Nuclear Waste Isolation, and Arctic Permafrost.
 - [thermo](https://github.com/CalebBell/thermo) - Thermodynamics, phase equilibrium, transport properties and chemical database component of Chemical Engineering Design Library.